Why Pauhu Runs on Any Chip

 The encoder (search/retrieval) downloads first because it is smaller and provides immediate value.
 Users can search and browse results while the decoder downloads in the background.
 If a user only needs search, the decoder is never downloaded at all.

-Progressive download sizes
+Progressive download

 4. No CUDA, No Lock-In